JefeLitman/VideoDataGenerator/README.md

 **Future release**
 - `frame_crop`: Default is (None, None), it specifies what type of operation over the spatial axis must be done.
 For more information read the below section.
-- `frame_transformation`: Default None, it specifies what transformation must be done in every frame of a video after loaded.
-For more information read the below section. **Future release**
 - `shuffle`: Default False, Boolean that specifies if the data must be shuffle or not.
 - `conserve_original`: Default False, Boolean that specifies if for every